giuliocatte/Gamer/README.md

 ## Requirements

-This software has been developed with python 3.6; probably it'll work also with previous versions, but sooner or later I'll throw in asyncio, so 3.4+ will be required.
+Python 3.8+ is required.

-As non-standard dependencies, I use tensorflow (I used the dumbest installation for macos without gpu), numpy (which is actually required for tensorflow, so I'm not sure I should write it here), colorama for interactive output, and Python Fire for CLI.
+As non-standard dependencies, I use tensorflow (I used the dumbest installation for macos without gpu) but it is not mandatory if you don't use NN AIs, numpy (which is actually required for tensorflow, so I'm not sure I should write it here), colorama for interactive output, and Python Fire for CLI.